aleskucera/axion/docs/implementation/engine.md

 # The Solving Process

-The `AxionEngine.simulate` method orchestrates a multi-stage process for each time step, executed entirely on the GPU.
+The `AxionEngine.simulate` method orchestrates a multi-stage process for each time step, executed entirely either on the GPU (for `simulate`) or CPU (for `simulate_scipy`).
+Below is a high-level overview of the key stages in the simulation loop.

 ## 1. Apply Controls & Integrate
 ```python